 Can you swim at La Chorrera?

-No, swimming is not allowed at the two waterfalls as the water is used by the town of Choachi for daily life.
+No, swimming is not allowed at the two waterfalls, as the town of Choachi uses the water for daily life.

 What is the elevation of the Cascada La Chorrera?